pdehaye/McKenzie/README.md

 Comments
 ========

-The following is meant to provide a quick comment on the complaint, and a comparison with the author's personal experience with Coursera's tactics in a relatively similar situation.
+The following is meant to provide a shorter read of the heart of the complaint, followed by a comparison with the author's personal experience of Coursera's tactics in a relatively similar situation.

 The case was for $230,000, in lost intellectual property.
 The complainant was promised the videos he had personally produced would only be available for streaming, but were actually directly downloadable, downloaded 230,000 times, and are now on YouTube.
 The initial filing includes a copy of an internal whistleblower complaint filed by McKenzie with the UC Irvine.
 The related investigation took around 7 months, which explains the lengthy delay between the end of the course and the filing of the court complaint.
 The response, coming from the Associate Executive Vice Chancellor, states that: